Best Digital Nomad Luggage Combinations

-Over the last 5 years of travel, I’ve cycled through more backpacks, suitcases, totes, duffles, and holdalls than I’d like to admit.
+Over the last 5 years of travel as a digital nomad, I’ve cycled through more backpacks, suitcases, totes, duffles, and holdalls than I’d like to admit.
+As a self-professed gear freak, I love optimizing my luggage for every trip, and my collection of 10 backpacks (mostly stashed in my car) reflects that passion.

 In this article, we’ll explore the best luggage for digital nomads.
 We’ll then discuss how we picked each combination and cover our recommended additional gear to consider packing for your next nomad adventure.